note: this is a combination of 6 articles publishied in a series in 2021.

 Single Source and Multiple Actors

 Before publishing, other actors – copy editors, illustrators etc – might also work on the content.
 These folks will also work within WordPress to edit the same post.
 All these people can collaborate on the same source for the post.
-When it is time to publish, the process is still as simple as pressing Update.
+When it is time to publish, the process is still as simple as pressing publish.
 There are no other versions of the content that need to be merged, checked, managed etc. Single source has, even in this basic example, saved us a lot of hassle.

 Furthermore, all the stakeholders here are using familiar tools.
 The WordPress editor is a pretty easy editor to use if you are creating content for the web.

 Now let’s look at adding multiple outputs.
 What if we wish to display the same WordPress blog post to look good on both mobile and desktop devices.
 In this case, CSS (the set of rules used by designers that describe how webpages should look) has the ability to identify whether the content is being displayed on a small or large screen.
 CSS changes how the content is displayed accordingly.

 As if by magic, we have effectively solved the problem of displaying the same content for two different types of outputs – desktop and mobile displays.

 If you were building WordPress for the first time, and you needed to cater for the above outputs (HTML + CSS for 2 display sizes), what file format would you choose to store your source?